 After some intermediate calculations, the collision integral reduces to

-where $c_2$ and $b_4$ are O(1) numeric constants.
-The inverse relaxation time $\tau_{\kappa, \textrm{e-e}}^{-1}$ will now scale as $T^2$, just like in the case of Coulomb scattering.
+where $c_2$ and $b_4$ are O(1) numeric constants defined in (\ref{definition c_2}) and (\ref{definition_b4}).
+The inverse relaxation time $\tau_{\kappa, \textrm{e-e}}^{-1}$ will now scale with temperature as $T^2$, just like in the case of Coulomb scattering, and with the electron-phonon coupling strength as $U^2$.
 This is to be expected as, in the case of Quantum Electrodynamics, virtual photons are always in the $T \ll cq$ regime where the $\omega^2$ in the denominator of the photon propagator is negligible, as in the case Coulomb interaction.
-Numerical prefactors however are obviously different in the case of Coulomb and virtual phonons, obviously.
+The prefactors however are obviously different in the case of Coulomb and virtual phonons.